 Conclusion

 Combo units take the guesswork out of life-safety by delivering an illuminated exit sign and emergency lighting together in one battery-backed device.
-While very small spaces with one clearly visible exit may qualify for exceptions, most commercial occupancies benefit from UL 924-listed combo exit signs that streamline installation and fire inspections.
+While very small spaces with one clearly visible exit may qualify for exceptions, most commercial occupancies benefit from UL 924-listed combo exit signs that streamline installation and inspections.